 Mitochondria are pivotal in controlling cell life and death, especially in the process of induction of apoptosis.
 Honokiol-induced mitochondrial dysfunction was investigated by both respiration measurement and determination of cellular ATP level.
-The basal rate of mitochondrial respiration, i.e., the rate that is not coupled to ATP synthesis, was monitored on a XF96 Seahorse plate reader, which is capable of measuring bioenergetic pathways, glycolysis, and mitochondrial respiration.
-After establishing the baseline OCR, which reflects the rate of electron transport in mitochondria, increasing concentrations of honokiol were injected directly into assay wells.
-Honokiol caused a fast and concentration-dependent decrease in basal OCR in both cell lines (Fig. 3A).
-Inhibition of cell respiration was detectable at honokiol levels as low as 6.25 μmol/L (Fig. 3A, top).
-At a concentration of 50 μmol/L, honokiol decreased the OCR by 60% in H226 cells and increased the ECAR by 50% (Fig. 3A, bottom).
+The basal rate of mitochondrial respiration, i.e. the rate that is not coupled to ATP synthesis was monitored on a XF96 Seahorse plate reader, which is capable of measure bioenergentic pathways, glycolysis and mitochondrial respiration.
+After established the baseline oxygen consumption rate (OCR), which reflects the rate of electron transport in mitochondria, increasing concentrations of honokiol were injected directly into assay wells.
+Honokiol caused a fast and concentration-dependent decrease in basal oxygen consumption rate (OCR) in both cell lines (Fig. 3A).
+Inhibition of cell respiration was detectable at honokiol levels as low as 6.25 μ M (Fig. 3A Upper panel).
+At concentration of 50 μ M, honokiol decreased the OCR by 60% in H226 cells and increased the ECAR by 50% (Fig. 3A Lower panel).
 Notably, ECAR, the surrogate marker for glycolysis, was stimulated in H226 cells due to possible compensation for the loss of OCR, but not increased in H520 cells.
-Mouse lung Formalin-fixed paraffin-embedded (FFPE) tissues from both control and honokiol group were also examined with cytochrome c staining, which is a known mitochondria marker and is an electron-transport protein that localized in mitochondria.
-Our results showed that cytochrome c release was increased in honokiol-treated mouse lung SCC tissue (Fig. 3B), which is in line with our previous finding that honokiol induced caspase-3 cleavage, suggesting that honokiol may function through mitochondria.
+Mouse lung FFPE tissue from both control and honokiol group were also examined with cytochrome c staining, which is a known mitochondria marker, and is an electron-transport protein that localized in mitochondria.
+Our results showed that cytochrome c release was increased in honokil treated mouse lung SCC tissue (Fig. 3B), which in line with our previous finding that honokiol induced caspase-3 cleavage, suggesting that honokiol may function through mitochondria.